 Philip Landau and the employment team at Landau Law are known nationally as specialist employment law solicitors, acting for UK employees and senior executives.
-Our regular contribution as experts on UK employment law in the media is testimony to this, which includes the BBC, The Guardian, Sky News, LBC News Radio, ITN, Radio London, Talk Radio, the Wall Street Journal and The Independent.
+Our regular contribution as experts on UK employment law in the media is testimony to this, which includes the BBC, The Guardian, Sky News, LBC News Radio, ITN, Radio London, Talk Radio, the Financial Times, Wall Street Journal and The Independent.

-In fact, we are one of the very few UK firms who work solely for employees and senior executives.
+In fact, we are one of the very few UK firms who act solely for employees and senior executives.
 We are not a bolt on team in a firm where other areas of law are also practised, which in turn makes us highly specialised.
 Our website is also one of the UK’s leading resources of online information about your employment law rights, in easy to understand language.